AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information was added in the [Calling a workflow with parameters](../../developing/using/uc-calling-resource-id-key.md) section.
 It specifies that deliveries are prepared based on their aggregation period and that, if you plan to call the workflow multiple times a day, you should make sure they don’t have any period.

+Information was added on how to personalize a delivery’s label with event variables that have been declared in the workflow’s external signal activity.
+[Read more](../../developing/using/uc-calling-resource-id-key.md)

 ## July 2019 {#release-july-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)